We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 Pop some Magnesium salts into your bath to relax your muscles and improve your sleep.

+It’s looking more likely that we might get away for some sun later in the year.
 Use the internet to start planning a dream holiday.
 Look through Airbnb for your dream accommodation, find the perfect beach, and search for the best restaurants.

 Dream up the holiday you would go on if you had an unlimited budget.